 What’s your favorite newsletter?

-Stock Gumshoe does not recommend or endorse specific newsletters, out of fairness and because we don’t subscribe to all of them (or any).
+Stock Gumshoe does not recommend or endorse specific newsletters, out of fairness and because we don’t subscribe to them.
 You can see the newsletters that are currently favored by the Stock Gumshoe community by clicking “Reviews” at the top of this page or by browsing the “Strategies and Sectors” menu for rankings by type of newsletter.
 [Note: the “reviews” rankings are currently broken — but you can still see the text comments from reviewers]

 How do I change my email address?

 For the Irregulars emails or the free Daily Update newsletter, you can change your address here using your StockGumshoe login.
 If you haven’t set a user name with us before and have a legacy subscription to our original Daily Update free letter, you can change your address using the link in any copy of that newsletter (at the bottom) or sign up for a Free membership here with your new email address.
 You can also Contact Us if you have any trouble with this and we can help.

 Why isn’t your email newsletter coming to me?
 I signed up!